MystenLabs/sui/.changeset/rich-dragons-eat.md

 "@mysten/sui.js": minor
 ---

-Use intent signing if sui version is larger than 0.18
+Use intent signing if sui version > 0.18